-This Memorial completes the circle of remembrance.
+The recently dedicated (11 May 2024) Battle of Crete Memorial in Kings Park completes the circle of remembrance.
+It is the only memorial dedicated solely to the Battle of Crete in Australia.
 It acknowledges bonds of friendship forged in 1941, and provides a place to pay respect, learn and reflect.
 Its design is centred on a 'broken column', a metaphor for a young life cut short.
 The base contains a dedication to the defenders and a quote from the Greek general and historian Thucydides.
 The eucalyptus wreath is also a significant symbol for Indigenous and non-Indigenous Australians.

 Around the column are four figures in relief.
 Facing north, the direction of the attack on Crete, is an Australian soldier.
 To his left and facing west, is a Greek soldier.
 The symbolism of a western facing ally is of an enduring connection between both nations.
 Facing south is a RAN sailor.
 The positioning of this figure symbolizes the support of Allied naval forces to the troops fighting the ground battle.
 Facing east is a Cretan woman, acknowledging the local people, who resisted an oppressive invader, sheltered Allied soldiers evading capture, and paid a heavy price in lives in the process.
 Facing the dawn, this relief greets the new day and the promise of a better future.